Principal Investigator

 Professor

 Dr. Youping Chen is a Professor in the Department of Mechanical and Aerospace Engineering at the University of Florida.
 Dr. Chen received her Ph.D from the Georgia Washington University in 2003 and jointed University of Florida in 2006.
-She was a recipient of DARPA Young Faculty Award in 2010 for “Predicting materials properties from their microstructural architecture”, DOE Early Career Award in 2011 for “Prediction of thermal transport properties of materials with microstructural complexity”, and 11 US National Science Foundation Awards for multiscale studies of mechanics of advanced materials and thermal transport in heterostructures.
-Six of her former Ph.D students are now university professors and two are US national laboratory scientists.
+She was a recipient of DARPA Young Faculty Award in 2010 for “Predicting materials properties from their microstructural architecture”, DOE Early Career Award in 2011 for “Prediction of thermal transport properties of materials with microstructural complexity”, and 11 National Science Foundation Awards for multiscale studies of mechanics of advanced materials, phonon thermal transport, semiconductor manufacturing, etc. Six of her former Ph.D students are now university professors and two are US national laboratory scientists.
 For her “excellence, innovation, and effectiveness in doctoral student advising and mentoring”, Dr. Chen was selected as a Herbert Wertheim College of Engineering Doctoral Dissertation Advisor/Mentoring Awardee in 2022.

 Post-Doctoral Associates